Peter King (American politician): Political career

-Potential bids for U.S. Senate and Presidency
+Potential bids for US Senate and presidency

 King had contemplated running for Senate in 2000 against Hillary Clinton, and even created an exploratory committee in 2003 to challenge Chuck Schumer.
 On both occasions he ultimately decided not to pursue the challenge.

-After briefly contemplating running for governor of New York in 2010, King announced that he was seriously considering running for U.S. Senate in a special election for the last two years of the term won in 2006 by Hillary Clinton, who had been appointed U.S. secretary of state.
+After briefly contemplating running for governor of New York in 2010, King announced that he was seriously considering running for US Senate in a special election for the last two years of the term won in 2006 by Hillary Clinton, who had been appointed US secretary of state.
 When Kirsten Gillibrand, the representative of New York's 20th congressional district, was appointed to fill the seat by David Paterson, King initially said he would consider holding off on making a run for the seat.
 However, two days after the Gillibrand pick, King demanded Paterson justify his selection of the congresswoman, saying there were more qualified candidates.
 In August 2009, King ruled out a Senate run; however, in January 2010, he said he was reconsidering a run.
 King ultimately decided to run for re-election, which he won with 72% of the vote.

 During a 2013 radio interview in New Hampshire, King said that he was in the state "because right now I'm running for president," for the 2016 election.
 However, during a March 2014 CNN interview, King said he was considering running, not actively running.
 In a July 2015 interview with Wolf Blitzer on CNN, King announced he would not be running for president.
 King had earlier characterized a potential candidacy as being opposed to potential Tea Party movement candidates such as Rand Paul and Ted Cruz, whom he criticized for their national defense policies.
 He later opposed Republican efforts to tie the repeal of delay of the Affordable Care Act to a continuing resolution before and during the 2013 government shutdown.